pallab99/Daily-Blog/README.md

 # Daily Blog

-This is a very simple blog app with registratin login and logout features.For the authentication JWT authentication is used.
+This is a very simple blog app with registratin login and logout features.For the authentication JWT authentication is used.For the client side code [Go here](https://github.com/pallab99/daily-blog-client).